cahuparo/academic-chparada/content/post/2019-10-12_MyFirstPost/index.md

 ---
 date: '2019-10-12'
-title: '                       How to run Structure in nnnnnnnnnnn nnnn nnnnnnn HPC'
+title: 'How to run Structure in nnnnnnnnnnn nnnn nnnnnnn HPC'
 summary: This is a how to do file that I created for anyone in need to run STRUCTURE!
 slug: How-to-run-Structure-in-Henry2
 categories: